Bleeds in Desktop Publishing

 Trying to define the right bleed size, you need to take into account the project specifications.
 If it is a plain background, it can be easily extended to the bleed zone as well.
 However, in cases in which some crucial information is mentioned close to the edge, it is better to err on the side of caution.

-Since the recommended minimum is ⅛ inch or 3 millimeters, the overall document size with bleeds will be as follows:
+Since the recommended minimum is ⅛ inch or 3 millimeters per side, the overall document size with bleeds will be as follows:

 As you know, the calculation principle is as simple as ABC.
 For those who prefer the metric system, there are analogous alternative measurements.